LEDA Recovery Grants

 When will the application be open?

-The application will be open through December 31, 2021 as long as funds are available.
+The application will be open through early December 2021 as long as funds are available.

 The grants are not first-come, first-served, but we encourage you to apply with enough time to correct your application if needed.
 Applicants should submit only one application.
 Duplicate applications will not be reviewed.